-Sheffield will consider UCAS applications from Home/EU students from Widening Participation backgrounds who have taken the Foundation in Clinical Science/Medicine Course or Year 1 of the BSc Clinical Sciences at the University of Bradford for entry to Year 1 of their A100 MBChB programme.
+Sheffield Medical School will consider UCAS applications from Home/EU students from Widening Participation backgrounds who have taken the Foundation in Clinical Science/Medicine Course or Year 1 of the BSc Clinical Sciences at the University of Bradford for entry to Year 1 of their A100 MB ChB programme.

 Students apply to Sheffield via UCAS once they have their end-of-year results.
 Students must achieve an average for the year of at least 70%, (including 70% in Chemistry in the Foundation year) and no failed assessments.
-They must also meet the Sheffield UKCAT threshold.
+They must also meet the Sheffield UCAT threshold and meet at least 2 of the widening participation criteria.
 For more information, please go to the Sheffield Medical School website.

 I have applied to Clinical Sciences in the past – can I reapply?

-If your application was unsuccessful you can reapply in the next admissions cycle.
-However, you should only do this if you have added to your application in some way; for example you have gained more work experience or voluntary work.
-Please contact us for further advice.
+If your application was unsuccessful you can reapply in the next Admissions cycle.
+However, you should only do this if you have added to your application in some way, for example you have gained more work experience or voluntary work.
+Please seek advice from the Admissions Tutors.

 Can I study Clinical Sciences as a part-time student?